-Licensing revenues increased approximately \$0.7 million, or 100%, from the three months ended March 31, 2022 due to an upfront payment of approximately \$0.7 million associated with a licensing agreement entered into with Lotus International Pte Ltd. in February 2023.
-There was no comparable revenue earned in the prior period.
+Licensing revenues of approximately \$0.7 million were recorded in the three months ended March 31, 2023.
+There was no comparable revenue earned in the current period.
 We may earn additional licensing revenue in the future if we negotiate business development arrangements with third parties.